stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 On the other hand this _is_ a personal project and we allow ourselves some freedom in our decisions that might not be possible under the constraints of a real-world project - we can reinvent as many wheels as we choose if there is sufficient reason (or challenge) in doing so.

-Finally we collect some design decisions for common patterns applied throughout the JOVE library:
+Finally we collect some design decisions for common use-cases throughout the JOVE library:

 * Most of the Vulkan domain classes are instantiated via the API and are often highly configurable.
 Therefore the _builder_ pattern and/or static factory methods are used extensively to create Vulkan components.
 However constructors are often package-private for testability.

 * Generally all classes are _immutable_ by default unless there is a compelling reason to provide setters and mutator methods.
 This usually simplifies the design and also has the benefit of mitigating risk for multi-threaded code (Vulkan is designed to support multi-threaded applications from the outset).
 In any case the Vulkan API is extremely well-designed (considering the limitations of defining abstract data types in C) and the majority of the components are immutable by design, e.g. pipelines, semaphores, etc.

+* Unless explicitly stated otherwise __all__ mutable components are considered __not__ thread safe.

 * JOVE components will follow the Vulkan naming convention.

-* Data transfer operations are generally implemented using NIO buffers since this is the most convenient 'primitive' supported by the JNA library.
+* Data transfer operations are implemented using NIO buffers since this is the most convenient 'primitive' supported by the JNA library.

 ---

 ## Code Presentation

-Source code is generally presented as fragments interspersed with commentary, rather than (for example) links to the source files followed by a discussion.
+Source code is presented as fragments interspersed with commentary, rather than (for example) links to the source files followed by a discussion.

 We also follow these additional coding guidelines:

 * Method arguments can be assumed to be non-null by default unless explicitly specified (and documented) as optional.
 Additionally null pointer exceptions are not declared in the method documentation.

-* The `var` keyword is used to avoid duplication where the type is complex or long-winded (and is also present in the statement).
+* The `var` keyword is used to avoid duplication where the type is complex or long-winded (but is also present in the statement).

 * Local variables are `final` by default.

-* The latest Java features are used where appropriate or convenient, e.g. lambdas rather than anonymous classes.
+* Latest Java features are used where appropriate or convenient, e.g. lambdas rather than anonymous classes.

-* If we do break a coding guideline this should be explicitly documented in the code.
+* If a coding guideline is broken then this should be explicitly documented in the code.

 The following are silently omitted unless their inclusion better illustrates the code: